Introduction to South Africa

-Islamic Relief South Africa opened its office in 2003 to implement and oversee education and health programs that would alleviate suffering due poverty and to help children affected by HIV/AIDS.
+Islamic Relief opened its office in South Africa in 2003 to implement education and health programs to alleviate suffering caused by poverty and help children affected by HIV/AIDS.
 With a main office in Cape Town and operations running in Western Cape, Gauteng and Kwazulu Natal, we focus on improving the livelihoods of vulnerable South Africans.